Phalcode/gamevault-docs/docs/server-docs/setup.md

 ## What Next?

-### 🥳 Congratulations! 🥳
+🥳 Congratulations! 🥳

-Now that you have set up your server you can begin [configuring it](configuration.md) and [importing games](adding-games.md).

-- Most notably you should set the `RAWG_API_KEY` Environment Variable for [RAWG](https://rawg.io/), which is the worlds largest video game database that Crackpipe uses to fetch game metadata.
-You can apply for a free one [here](https://rawg.io/login/?forward=developer).

-- Also Crackpipe needs your games to be in a specific format to be able to identify and install them correctly.
-Definitely also have a read on [this chapter.](structure.md)
+To set up and start using server, follow these steps:

+1. **Configure your server:** Customize the server settings to meet your specific needs.
+Refer to the [configuration guide](configuration.md) for detailed instructions.

+2. **Add games:** Prepare your game files in the required format for Crackpipe to identify and install them correctly.
+Read the [structure chapter](structure.md) for important information.
+Once ready, proceed to [add your games](adding-games.md).

+3. **Enhance with Metadata:** Connect your server to RAWG, the world's largest video game database that Crackpipe utilizes for fetching game metadata.
+This will enrich your gaming experience.
+Learn how to establish the connection in the [indexing and metadata guide](indexing-and-metadata.md).

+4. **Create an admin user:** Set up an admin user account to gain full access to the application.
+Refer to the [user management guide](user-management.md) for instructions on setting up the first user.

+Enjoy your gaming experience with Crackpipe!